WordPress/gutenberg/packages/components/CONTRIBUTING.md

 ### Compatibility

-The `@wordpress/components` package includes several components which are relied upon by many developers across different projects.
-It is, therefore, very important to avoid introducing breaking changes as much as possible.
+The `@wordpress/components` package includes components that are relied upon by many developers across different projects.
+It is, therefore, very important to avoid introducing breaking changes.

 In these situations, an alternative approach is to "soft-deprecate" the given legacy API.
 This is achieved by removing traces of the API from the docs, while the code keeps supporing it in the background (with or without a warning)